-The Tyddyn Teg cooperative has eight members and some lovely volunteer helpers.
+The Tyddyn Teg cooperative has eight members and some lovely trainee and volunteer helpers.
 We share a commitment to the importance of quality local food and the challenges of sustainability in the twenty first century.
 We see ourselves as part of the global family of small farmers and aim to become a practice based centre for research and education for sustainable local food production.

 Our primary objective has been to maintain vegetable production and meet the needs and expectations of our veg box customers.
 In this we have had a great deal of help and advice from John and Pippa (who were the previous owners of the farm).
 We are also supplying vegetables to Moelyci Shop and Dimensions Shop in Bangor.

 Develop the Farm to support WWOOFing

 Open opportunities to have a small scale restaurant/cafe on the farm

 Establish a luxury camping business where people can come and stay